GATB/MindTheGap/doc/MindTheGap_insertion_caller.md

     All the output files are prefixed either by a default name: "MindTheGap_Expe-[date:YY:MM:DD-HH:mm]" or by a user defined prefix (option `-out` of MindTheGap)
     Both MindTheGap modules generate the graph file if reads were given as input:

     * a graph file (`.h5`).
 This is a binary file, to obtain information stored in it, you can use the utility program dbginfo located in your bin directory or in ext/gatb-core/bin/.

     `MindTheGap find` generates the following output files:

     * a breakpoint file (`.breakpoints`) in fasta format.
 It contains the breakpoint sequences of each detected insertion site.
 Each insertion site corresponds to 2 consecutive entries in the fasta file : sequences are the left and right side flanking kmers.
     * a variant file (`.othervariants.vcf`) in vcf format.
-It contains SNPs and deletion events.
+It contains SNPs, deletion and very small insertions (1-2 bp).

     `MindTheGap fill` generates the following output files:

-    * a sequence file (`.insertions.fasta`) in fasta format.
+    * a sequence file (`.insertions.fasta`) in fasta format (for insertions >2 bp).
 It contains the inserted sequences or contig gap-fills that were successfully assembled.
 In the case of insertion variants, the location of each insertion on the reference genome can be found in its fasta header.
 The fasta header includes also information about each gap-fill such as its length, quality score and median kmer abundance.
-    * an insertion variant file (`.insertions.vcf`) in vcf format, in the case of insertion variant detection.
+    * an insertion variant file (`.insertions.vcf`) in vcf format (for insertions >2 bp).
 This file contains all information of assembled insertion variants as in the `.insertions.fasta` file but in a different format.
 Here, insertion site positions are 1-based and left-normalized according to the VCF format specifications (contrary to positions indicated in the `.breakpoints` and `insertions.fasta` files which are right-normalized).
 Normalization occurs when multiple positions are possible for a single variation due to a small repeat.
 	* a log file (`.info.txt`), a tabular file with some information about the filling process for each breakpoint/grap-fill.